sassoftware/sas-studio-custom-steps/_codegen_snippets/code-samples/Programmatically-Stop-Flow-Execution/README.md

 ## Background
 Sometimes there is a need to stop the execution of SAS code at runtime, as you might not be able to capture all restrictions in the custom step UI itself.
-Therefore the generated code needs to validate things at runtime and then programatically stop flow execution when required pre-conditions are not met.
+Therefore the generated code needs to perform validation at runtime and then programmatically stop flow execution when required pre-conditions are not met.

 One example would be where the custom step requires both the input and output table to reside in a libref that points to a caslib.